VirtoCommerce/vc-module-avatax/README.md

     * `https://admin-development.avalara.net` for the development environment;
     * `https://admin-avatax.avalara.net` for the production environment.
     AvaTax module uses this setting to build the URL to the transaction.
 Note that environments for both **Avalara.Tax.Credentials.ServiceUrl** and **Avalara.Tax.Credentials.AdminAreaUrl** settings should match.

+Settings for automatic order synchronization should be configured at **Platform-wide settings: Settings -> Taxes -> Avalara or Modules -> Installed -> Avalara tax -> Settings**
 * **Avalara.Tax.ScheduledOrdersSynchronization.IsEnabled** - Enable or disable automatic order synchronization with AvaTax
 * **Avalara.Tax.ScheduledOrdersSynchronization.CronExpression** - CRON expression for the automatic order synchronization schedule.
 By default, it runs orders synchronization once every day.